 WHERE WILL I BE WORKING?

 Whenever possible, you will be assigned to your closest or "home" precinct.
-However, if there are no vacancies at your polling place, you may be assigned to a nearby precinct or asked to work in the Central Absentee Precinct at the Government Center.
+However, if there are no vacancies at your polling place, you may be assigned to a nearby precinct.
 Unassigned officers are asked to serve as standbys to fill in for scheduled officers who cannot serve.

 YOU MENTIONED TRAINING?

-New election officers must attend training (approximately 3 hours) prior to serving at the polls.
+New election officers must complete training (approximately 3 hours) prior to serving at the polls.

-Existing election officers must attend training if mandated, or due to changes in equipment.
+Existing election officers must complete training if mandated, or due to changes in equipment.

-Other supplemental training classes will also be available.
+Other supplemental training classes may also be available.